total-typescript/total-typescript-book/book-content/book.md

 Each of these types is used to tell TypeScript what type a variable or function parameter is supposed to be.

 You can express much more complex types in TypeScript: arrays, objects, functions and much more.
-We’ll cover these in later chapters.
+We'll cover these in later chapters.

 ### Type Inference

 TypeScript gives you the ability to annotate almost any value, variable or function in your code.
 You might be thinking “wait, do I need to annotate everything?
-That’s a lot of extra code.”
+That's a lot of extra code.”

 As it turns out, TypeScript can infer a lot from the context that your code is run.

-#### Variables Don’t Always Need Annotations
+#### Variables Don't Always Need Annotations

-Let’s look again at our variable annotation example, but drop the annotations:
+Let's look again at our variable annotation example, but drop the annotations:

 ```typescript
 let albumTitle = "Midnights";